-As we are deeply rooted in the community we operate, we actively engage in community outreach programmes and activities.
-We are proud of having the privilege to serve various segments of the community towards providing for social empowerment and helping to make a positive difference for people across all walks of life.
-We have from time to time made donations to various charitable organisations such as children foundation, disability homes, non-profit organisations etc. Helping the less fortunate members of our community is our way of giving back to society.
+Community engagement are support especially for those from vulnerable groups is an important part of our outreach activities.
+We are proud of having the privilege to serve various segments of the community such as those on low incomes, people living with disabilities, senior citizens and etc. towards providing for social empowerment and helping to make a positive difference for people across all walks of life.
+We have from time to time made various donations and contribution to orphanages, old folks homes, disability homes and non-profit organisations.